potassco/clinguin/docs/clinguin/help.rst

     If you are unsure how to use a feature, you can check the :ref:`examples` section for inspiration.
     You can also use the search bar to see which examples use the feature you are interested in.

+.. admonition:: **Loading empty page with error**
+    :class: tip

+    If the page is loaded empty with the error icon.
+It might be the case that the encodings took to long to load.
+Try reloading the page.

 .. admonition:: **Long response time**
     :class: tip